 Born: 21 April 1926, Mayfair, London

-Family: Queen Elizabeth was the eldest daughter of George VI and Queen Elizabeth.
+Family: Elizabeth was the eldest daughter of George VI and Queen Elizabeth.
 Elizabeth’s younger sister, Princess Margaret, was born in 1930.

 In 1947, Princess Elizabeth married Prince Philip, and together they had four children – Prince Charles, Princess Anne, Prince Andrew and Prince Edward.
 The Queen and Prince Philip currently have eight grandchildren and five great-grandchildren.